-Main company Empresa Brasileira de Aeronáutica S.A. is listed on the New York and Brazil Stock Exchanges, but shares are also traded on major German stock exchanges
+Main company Empresa Brasileira de Aeronáutica S.A. is listed on the New York and Brazil Stock Exchanges, but shares are also traded on major German exchanges

 Winner of the 2020 Private Jet Design Award from "International Yacht & Aviation" for the Phenom 300E

-Company management: Francisco Gomes Neto (President and CEO)
+Company Management: Francisco Gomes Neto (President and CEO)

 Embraer's rise from state-owned company to global corporation in just 20 years

-The EMB-110 was the first aircraft from Embraer series production.
+The EMB-110 was the first aircraft from Embraer's series production.
 Between the aircraft's maiden flight in 1972 and its retirement in 1991, 498 examples of the twin-engine propeller plane were built.
 The success of the early years, driven by military orders, soon led to the addition of agricultural and training aircraft to the fleet.
 Exports played no role until the mid-1970s.

 Today's Embraer Business Jet Portfolio

-Currently, Embraer's fleet comprises four aircraft families:
+Currently, Embraer's fleet includes four families of aircraft: